Petrovac, Montenegro

 Arriving at the mausoleum at 11°C, it was hard to imagine we had been swimming in Petrovac the day before surrounded by a warm 28°.
 We descended the 1500 metres to sea level on the Adriatic in about 40 minutes to a welcoming temperature of 25°.

 A different road down was, contrary to expectations, even narrower than encountered before – so narrow that passing on-coming vehicles necessitated stopping to negotiate avoidance of side mirror contact.
 Slow and careful around every increasingly tighter turn was the governing process.
 Even when the road widened on leaving the park, it had no choice but to inch its way down the steep mountain side in a series of switchbacks that defied passing anything on them.
 Not that they were any deterrence to the tourist coaches.
-Passing them even on the more gentle curves required a double shuffle as the coach first locked you in a small triangle of space and then moved forward to let you escape.
+Passing them even on the gentler curves required a double shuffle as the coach first locked you in a small triangle of space and then moved forward to let you escape.

-The views of the bays winding their way from the Adriatic between high mountain walls was spectacular from dizzy vantage points as we steadily made the descent to the small bay side town of Kotor for lunch.
+Dubrovnic HarbourThe views of the bays winding their way from the Adriatic between high mountain walls was spectacular from dizzy vantage points as we steadily made the descent to the small bay side town of Kotor for lunch.

-From there it was a pleasant run along the coast back into Croatia – another border crossing – and onto the fortress town of Dubrovnik for a two night stay.
+From there it was a pleasant run along the coast back into Croatia – another border crossing – and onto the fortress town of Dubrovnik for a two-night stay.

 Dubrovnik was built on maritime trade in the Middle Ages and was said to be the only city state in the Adriatic to rival Venice.
 Its fortress walls and strategic location provided an effective defence against would-be invaders, such as the Ottoman Empire, for many centuries.
 Now it’s an attractive and popular tourist destination.

-surrounding the entire old town as they have done for centuries, although one presumes with considerable restoration along the way.
+It’s not often you find one of these old walled cities that has the complete wall intact.
+Dubrovnik’s city walls stand proudly surrounding the entire old town as they have done for centuries, although one presumes with considerable restoration along the way.
 In fact, Dubrovnik wore some damage during the Balkan wars of the 1990s but mostly this has been repaired.

-We started the day there with a boat trip from the marina around the point from the old town (the centre of the new town is a few kilometres away and out of sight of the old fortress town – the two parts being on different sides of a small peninsula).
+Looking along the coast from DubrovnicWe started the day there with a boat trip from the marina around the point from the old town (the centre of the new town is a few kilometres away and out of sight of the old fortress town – the two parts being on different sides of a small peninsula).
 The boat took us, in effect, down an estuary off the Adriatic before turning into the sea and heading up the coast to the old walled city of Dubrovnik and its harbour.
 Approaching the old city from the sea provided a special aspect that replicated the views of the traders, sailors and probably a few pirates over centuries past.

 Lunch in the sunshine of the harbour side, with a sampling of some fine local white wine, was a perfect culmination of our introduction to Dubrovnik.
 I later found a couple of history museums that were interesting enough.
 Then the main attraction: a 2km walk around the top of the walls, up several sets of stairs as the wall changed height to fit the terrain, climbing to the top of corner towers, walking along the edge of tall walls that dropped perpendicular into the sea.
 All with spectacular views of sea and city.